Orbital symmetry of charge density wave order in La1.875Ba0.125CuO4 and YBa2Cu3O6.67: Methods

 \acknowledgments{{\bf Acknowledgments}: The authors acknowledge insightful discussions with S. Sachdev, J.C.
 Davis, W. A. Atkinson, G. A. Sawatzky, R. Comin and A. Damascelli.
 This work was supported by the Canada Foundation for Innovation (CFI), the Canadian Institute for Advanced Research and the Natural Sciences and Engineering Research Council of Canada (NSERC).
 Research described in this paper was performed at the Canadian Light Source, which is funded by the CFI, the NSERC, the National Research Council Canada, the Canadian Institutes of Health Research, the Government of Saskatchewan, Western Economic Diversification Canada, and the University of Saskatchewan.
+J.G. and M.Z. were supported by the German Science Foundation (DFG) through the Emmy-Noether (GE1647/2-1) and the D-A-CH program (GE 1647/3-1).
 The work at Brookhaven National Labs was supported by the Office of Basic Energy Sciences, Division of Materials Science and Engineering, U.S. Department of Energy, under Contract No. DE-AC02-98CH10886.Ó}

 {\bf Author contributions}: A.J.A. and D.G.H. analyzed the data and wrote the manuscript.
 D.G.H., A.J.A., J.G., and M.H. conceived of the experiments that A.J.A., F.H., R.S., C.M., M.Z., and D.G.H. performed.
 M.H., J.G., and G.D.G. provided the LBCO crystals and R.L., D.A.B., and W.N.H. provided the YBCO crystal.